Hub-of-all-Things/doc/source/index.md

 ### Filtering Units of Measurement

 You might need to extract some information about a particular Unit of Measurement, e.g. its symbol.
 To do this, you need to retrieve information about that Unit of Measurement using GET and specifying name of that Unit of Measurement.
-For example, to find the Unit of Measurement "meters", include the parameter `name=meters` in the URL.
+For example, to find the Unit of Measurement named "meters", include the parameter `name=meters` in the URL.

 > Example of finding a particular Unit of Measurement by name: